 With a down sleeping bag, you can also get away with using a smaller pack.
 For example, many ultralight hikers use 30-40 liter packs for multi-day hikes.
 With a bulky synthetic bag, you’d need a 50-60 liter pack to accommodate the bigger bag.
 Using a smaller pack comes in handy if you often fly to your hiking destination.

-Tip: Never store your sleeping bag in a compressed state long term.
+Tip: Never store your sleeping bag in a compressed state for a long period.
 This can cause damage to the down or synthetic fibers and prevent the bag from lofting fully in the future.
 This is particularly important if some moisture was trapped inside.
 When the bag doesn’t loft properly, it won’t be as warm.
 After your trip, you should decompress your sleeping bag, let it dry out completely, then store it uncompressed in a large breathable bag.
-Most manufacturers include a storage bag when you buy your sleeping bag.

 Durability and Longevity

 Down is an incredibly durable and long-lasting material.
 The natural fibers can compress and decompress for hundreds of cycles without breaking down and losing loft.
-A quality down sleeping bag can last for at least 10 years without losing much warmth if properly taken care of.
-Some campers get 15-20 years out of a down bag.
+A good down sleeping bag can last for at least 10 years without losing much warmth if properly taken care of.
+Some campers get 15-20 years out of a good down bag.
+It lasts a long time.

 Synthetic insulation, on the other hand, isn’t quite as durable.
 The fibers slowly break down each time they are stuffed and un-stuffed.
 This means the insulating power reduces over time.
 After 3-5 seasons of use, you might need to replace your synthetic sleeping bag.